nolan-h-hamilton/itrigamma/README.md

 # itrigamma

-A self-contained implementation of the inverse-trigamma function used in variational inference, empirical bayes, etc.
+A self-contained implementation of the inverse-trigamma function, $\psi'^{-1}$, for use in variational inference, empirical bayes, and other settings involving variance estimation wrt log-gamma random variables.

-* Written in C with fast bindings for Python (`python/citrigamma.pyx`) and R (`r/RCall_itrigamma.c`).
+Written in C with fast bindings for Python (`python/citrigamma.pyx`) and R (`r/RCall_itrigamma.c`).

 **Install**